COO & Co-Founder, DemandFarm

 An account manager specializing in key accounts is required to work on various activities like white space analysis that is to understand the relationship health of the key accounts and avoid any setbacks.
 An analysis is required at every step to take key decisions for real customer success.

-Most of the organizations have existing account managers who have skills and are either been trained or are naturally talented in the art of Strategic Account Management platform.
-However, there are some big differences between the principles of a Strategic Account Manager and traditional account manager in many organizations.
+Most organizations have existing account managers who have skills and are either been trained or are naturally talented in the art of Strategic Account Management platforms.
+However, there are some big differences between the principles of a Strategic Account Manager and a traditional account manager in many organizations.
 Strategic Account Manager plays a key role in a company using SAM processes and techniques.
-They are the contact people for the Strategic Accounts and are responsible for developing and maintaining a long-term relationship with the key customer.
+They are the contact people for the Strategic Accounts and are responsible for developing and maintaining a long-term relationships with the key customer.

 That is the reason, why managing Strategic Accounts is not every account manager’s cup of tea.
 An organization is supposed to have a clear-cut understanding of how it wants to manage its strategic accounts, in order to yield the best results.

 The Strategic Account Management Association (SAMA) exposes companies around the globe to tools, methods and processes that enable them to forge closer relationships with their most strategic customers and co-create new sources of sustainable, customer-driven growth.
 SAMA’s Certified Strategic Account Manager (CSAM) certification is the gold standard of account management.
 It is recognized and demanded by organizations worldwide.